vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 published: true
 ---

-I was married a few years ago and have been trying to be a grown up ever since, I think other people may empathize as there are just so many things to consider.
+Welcome to adulthood.
+After three years of marriage, my friends definitely empathize, things got real and it was time to do some grown up things around our life plan.
 After working on Wall Street and several FinTech startups spanning personal finance, financial planning, mortgage, and property and casualty insurance.....embarrasingly I didn't ever consider life insurance.
 My wife and I realized that we both should have probably gotten some earlier in our lives when things were much cheaper, but better late than never, right?

-There are a lot of views on how much life insurance coverage you need, with one quick google search you likely find lots of methods ranging from the extremely simple (i.e. a multiple X age bracket, to more complex cashflow modeling around projected income and/or expenses).
-For your sake, I'll just keep this post focused the fun data/math things I did :-)
+There are numerous views on how much life insurance coverage is necessary.
+A quick google search will populate various methods ranging from the extremely simple (i.e. a multiple X age bracket, to more complex cash flow modeling around projected income and/or expenses).
+For your sake, I’ll keep this post focused the fun data/math problems I solved.

-**Full disclaimer here again:** I'm not a life insurance expert, the below was just a fun problem to explore some methods/packages I was unfamiliar with.
+**Full disclaimer here again:** I'm not a life insurance expert, the below was just a fun problem to explore some methods/packages I was previously unfamiliar with.

-I scraped a bunch of policy quotes and tossed them into a spreadsheet when I noticed something....see below for a glimpse into the dataframe....
+I scraped multiple policy quotes and transcribed them into a spreadsheet when I noticed something interesting.
+Please, see below for a glimpse into the dataframe.